Qualified Habilitation Specialist (Children and Young People) – Top Up Degree - BSc (Hons)

 You will complete a 20 practice placement days towards the end of your course.
 This is so that you can demonstrate your competence in delivering Habilitation services of a high standard.

 Throughout the course you will also complete 10 observations of practice days.
-This is the opportunity to shadow and learn from experienced practitioners who are delivering a range of different service for children and young people with a visual impairment.
+This is the opportunity to shadow and learn from experienced practitioners who are delivering a range of different service for children and young people with a vision impairment.

 Assessment